 Program overview

-The Master of Health Sciences program with a specialization in Epidemiology is structured to be completed in a timely manner, with options for both full-time and flexible full-time students.
-The program length is as follows:
+The Master of Health Sciences with Specialization in Epidemiology is structured to be completed in a minimum of 2 years for full-time students, with a maximum duration of 4 years for flexible full-time students.
+The program includes:

 Featured Experiences

-• Opportunities for collaboration with public health organizations and research institutions.
+- Opportunities for collaboration with health organizations and research institutions.

 Career Options